Get insider access

 Samsung Ads

 Unfortunately, Samsung's Smart Hub also shows ads on the home screen.
-It shows up in the same row as the installed Samsung Smart TV apps, and they can't be disabled.
+They appear in the same row as the installed Samsung Smart TV apps, and you can't disable them.

 Apps & Features

 The app selection is pretty extensive nowadays.
-All the popular video and music services are available and more.
+All the popular video and music services are available.
 Fortunately, the search function is quite good, and results come up very quickly.
-Like LG's webOS and Google TV on Sony TVs, Samsung TVs have an excellent selection of apps, and the vast majority of streaming services are available.
+Like LG's webOS and Google TV on Sony TVs, Samsung TVs have an excellent selection of apps, and all major streaming services are available.

 Voice Controls

-Voice Command was overhauled in 2017, and they're pretty good now.
-Other smart interfaces were updated in 2018 to search for content and apps and change settings, something Samsung has been able to do for a few years.
+Samsung overhauled Voice Command in 2017, and voice controls are pretty good now.
+They updated other smart interfaces in 2018 to search for content and apps and change settings, which is something Samsung has been able to do for a few years.
 Even more in-depth stuff like calibration settings are only a button press away, which is quite nice.

 • Changing inputs